iasonrap/mlops31/reports/README.md

 >
 > Recommended answer length: 100-200 words
 >
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
 > Answer:

---- question 5 fill here ---
+From the cookiecutter template we have filled out the data, src and tests folder.
+We have removed the notebooks folder because we did not use any notebook files in our project and also the file src/animals/visualize.py because we did not implement any visual out of our model .
+Finally we have removed folder configs because we used another subfolder inside src to host the config files required.
+We have added a cloudbuild_files folder that contains the cloud files and a folder named profiling in order to keep all the files about profiling.
+The cookie cutter template helped kickstart the project and managed files consistently across all members of the group.

 ### Question 6